liuaoraymond/comm4190_F25_Tutor_Task/.ipynb_checkpoints/evaluation-checkpoint.md

 * **evaluation.md** - Analysis comparing the three sessions, including subjective experience, observations on tutoring communication, and effectiveness of each approach.

 ## Key Findings

-1. Structured prompting creates better emotional support and learning resilience.
-Session 2 prevented the student's panic through relationship-building, while Session 1 only managed the crisis after it happened.

-2. Personalization from early questioning changes everything.
-Discovering the student was Peruvian let Session 2 tailor tone and content completely differently, building confidence instead of treating them as a generic college student.

-3. Active engagement beats comprehensive information.
-Session 2's approach of asking questions and requiring student thinking produced a better learning experience than Session 1's comprehensive but one-directional information delivery.